juhi-trivedi/hugo-bloge/content/about.md

 #### Education

-- 2015 - Master of Arts in Wine Tasting, University of British Columbia
+- 2014 - Bachelor of Information Technology, GTU

 - 2013 - Bachelor of Arts , University of British Columbia